SolarNetwork/solarnode-os-packages/kiosk/debian/README.md

 **Note** that the `SOLARKIOSK_URL` value _must be URI escaped_.

-## Kiosk Cache
+# Kiosk browser

-The kiosk browser will cache files, including the `index.html` content, in a `/home/kiosk/.cache/web.py` directory.
-If needed, delete that directory and `kill` the `web.py` process to refresh the browser.
+The kiosk browser is a Python script, located at `~kiosk/bin/web.py`.
+This script is created only the first time this package is installed (copied from `/usr/share/solarkiosk/bin/web.py`.
+The settings in `~kiosk/bin/web.py` can thus be customised as needed.

 # Packaging